reganbaucke/JuDGE.jl/docs/src/tutorials.md

    return sp
 end
 ```
-The three elements of this that make it a JuDGE subproblem are:
+The two elements of this that make it a JuDGE subproblem are:

 `@expansion(model, bag)` This defines the expansion variables, and supports
 standard JuMP vectorized variable declaration.
 These will be binary.